 After finishing his career at Fresno State, he began to coach with Brad Stine, a former coach of the ATP No. 1 Jim Courier, at the Stine 360 Tennis Academy in Fresno, Calif.
 While coaching with Stine, Stine also served as Siwy’s coach as he pursued his tennis career.
 Siwy quickly became the No. 1 player in the Norcal Men’s Open Division.

 In Feb.
-2011, Siwy began playing on the Association of Tennis Professionals (ATP), the largest and most recognized professional tennis circuit in the world.
-He earned his first ATP points at the BNP Paribas Open in Indian Wells after winning five matches in the pre-qualifying, eventually losing to Donald Young 6-3, 7-6 in the last round of qualifying.
+2011, Siwy began playing on the ATP circuit and he earned his first ATP points at the BNP Paribas Open in Indian Wells after winning five matches in the pre-qualifying, eventually losing to Donald Young 6-3, 7-6 in the last round of qualifying.

 In Dec.
 2011, he achieved a career-high year-end ranking of No. 560 on the ATP tour after winning a $10,000 Futures event in Amelia Island, Fla.